 No network on the hook hot path.
 Enforcement, audit, compliance verdicts, and stats all run against the local SQLite + JSONL.
 Works offline, in restricted environments, and during outages — nothing to monitor, nothing to vendor-onboard.

-Downloads verified against SHA-256 checksums.txt on every install path (curl, npm, cargo). arai:extends upstream policy fetches refuse loopback, RFC1918, link-local, cloud metadata, and redirects.
+Downloads verified against SHA-256 checksums.txt on every install path (curl, npm, cargo). arai:extends upstream policy fetches refuse loopback, RFC1918, link-local, cloud metadata, and redirects — and cached upstream files carry a SHA-256 sidecar so an at-rest tamper is detected before the rules reach the parser.
 MCP-source rules capped per project to bound a malfunctioning agent.

 arai stats rolls up the audit log into fires / obeyed / ignored / ratio per rule.
 Now you can answer "is this rule actually working?" — not "is it firing?"
 The ⚠ flag highlights low-ratio rules with enough volume to mean it.